zhampel/MagNet-overview-slides/README.md

 # MagNet-overview-slides

-Slides for introductory talk of MagNet architecture.
+Slides for introductory talk of the MagNet architecture.

 ## Usage